 The Federal Government has extended the Channel 31/44 licence on free to air Community TV until June 30, 2020.

-Another Novocastrian Kristy James and North Carolina nouveau outlaw Luke Combs also return to the show and series dedicated to our late long time benefactor Rob Potts who died at 65 on October 27, 2017.
+Our Series #38 is dedicated to our late long time benefactor Rob Potts who died at 65 on October 27, 2017.

-The festival is celebrating its 12 th anniversary after debuting in Thredbo.
+It celebrates its 12 th anniversary after debuting in Thredbo.

 Texans Granger Smith, Willie Nelson, Wade Bowen, Ray Wylie Hubbard, Kevin Deal, Kevin Fowler, Maren Morris, Wade Bowen, Cody Jinks and Asleep At The Wheel also return.